Renegade-3863/C-Plus-Plus-Critical/README.md

 2024/03/18

 Updated something about the C++11 new features, along with my partial definition about cyclic singly linked list.
 (Namely: C11.h, C11.cpp)

+2024/03/19

+Updated something about the C++11 new features(brace initialization and return by value optimization feature), along with something more about static data members inside C++ classes